 Initially I started with shamata or calm abiding which means using an object as a support for meditation.
 The practice is quite simple.
 You start in meditation posture, relax your body and then listen to a particular sound or observe your breath.
 Inevitably the mind will start thinking of something else and then you’ll remember “Oops, I was supposed to be listening to sound or watching my breath.”
 So that’s the meditation, getting lost and coming back.
 Eventually, the mind settles, just like mud in a glass will settle if placed on a stable surface.
 Click here to learn more!

-After meditation, I have a breakfast that is both according to my allergy free, 4 day rotation diet.
+After meditation, I have a breakfast that is an allergy free, 4 day rotation diet.
 I developed severe eczema while I was studying Traditional Chinese Medicine as a result of too much stress and chocolate chip cookies.
-Every 2 or 3 years I repeat my allergy test to see which of my allergens have changed and then I modify my diet.
+Every 2 or 3 years I repeat my IGE/IGA Food Allergy blood test to see which of my allergens have changed and then I modify my diet.
 I take vitamins for energy, to help the function of my memory and a natural anti-inflammatory.
 My husband is a Naturopathic Physician, and he helps me manage my health.
 Click here to find out more!
 I have asymptomatic osteoarthitis, which means I have no pain, just the diagnosis.

 We live in an area that is extremely hot in the summer and cold in the winter.
 So, clothing is quite different each season.
 I grew up in Southern California, which meant 1 season.
 When I moved here I had to buy wool coats and sweaters and huge winter boots, not to mention long underwear.
 Long underwear is a perfect invention!

-So at this point in the morning, I’ve either on several layers or a summer dress!
+So at this point in the morning, I’ve either put on several layers or a summer dress!

 Then I pack the lunches and drive down the hill.